 A geisha, also known as a geiko, is not only one of the most mysterious and alluring aspects of Japanese culture but also one of the most misunderstood.
-If you spend some time in certain areas of Tokyo, Kanazawa or Kyoto you are bound to see one of these mysterious girls.
-They’re pretty hard to miss with their colorful kimono’s, white painted faces, red cherry lips and beautiful hairstyles.
-In this article we will help demystify geisha culture by revealing what they actually do and by learning more about their clothes, makeup and hairstyles.
+If you spend time in some regions of Tokyo, Kanazawa, or Kyoto, you are bound to see one of these mysterious girls.
+They’re pretty hard to miss with their colorful kimonos, white painted faces, red cherry lips, and beautiful hairstyles.
+In this article, we will help demystify geisha culture by revealing what they do and by learning more about their clothes, makeup, and hairstyles.

 Three geisha’s doing a dance performance.
 Video is owned and created by Zoran Mlinarevic.

-In Kyoto, a maiko is an apprentice who has to complete 5 years of training in a number of arts before she qualifies to be a geisha.
-Albeit, in Kyoto a geisha is called a geiko whilst geisha’s are known as such everywhere else in Japan.
-The word maiko is also only used in Kyoto and they are known as hangyoku everywhere else.
+In Kyoto, a maiko is an apprentice who has to complete five years of training in several arts before she qualifies to be a geisha.
+Albeit, in Kyoto, a geisha is called a geiko, while geisha are known as such everywhere else in Japan.
+The word maiko is also only used in Kyoto, and they are known as hangyoku everywhere else.

 Hangyoku: Half Jewel

 Geisha: Gei = Performing Arts / sha = Person

 Geisha (geiko) are trained in various arts to entertain mostly wealthy clientele.
 Clients will either visit them at a traditional tea house known in Japan as an ochaya or at a traditional Japanese restaurant called a ryotei.